-Then, in 2011, the PBS Independent Lens series produced a documentary, “Welcome to Shelbyville.”
-The film is set against the backdrop of the 2008 presidential election.
-The documentary’s description is:
+In 2011, the PBS “Independent Lens” series produced a documentary, “Welcome to Shelbyville,” set against the backdrop of the 2008 presidential election.
+The documentary’s description was as follows:

 A small town in the heart of America’s Bible Belt grapples with rapidly changing demographics.
 Longtime African American and white residents are challenged with how best to integrate with a growing Latino population and the more recent arrival of hundreds of Muslim Somali refugees.